WingCH/Keysnap-Extractor/memory-bank/progress.md

 ## What works
 - Automatic extraction of keyframes from videos and merging into a single image is stable
-- GUI (tkinter) is optimized, supports progress bar, status color, and modern color scheme
+- PyQt5 GUI (`extract_keyframes_gui.py`) is modern, supports drag & drop, parameter adjustment, progress bar, and multithreading
 - macOS packaging (py2app) process is complete, FAQ section helps beginners troubleshoot
 - Documentation (README.md) is well-structured, memory bank is established and kept in sync

 ## What's left to build
-- Further GUI enhancements (such as image preview, drag-and-drop, more interactive prompts)
+- Further GUI enhancements (such as image preview, more interactive prompts)
 - Windows/Linux packaging instructions and automation scripts (Makefile, shell script)
 - More detailed error handling and user prompts
 - Regularly update the memory bank to ensure no knowledge is lost